miha-stopar/extract-repetitions/README.rst

 About
 =====

-Extractor library provides automatic extraction of repeated entities on web pages.
+Extractor library provides automatic extraction of repeated entities (sequence of HTML tags) on web pages.

 The library can be used as follows (see *tests* folder):
 ::